Cognitive Behaviour Hypnosis Session (CBH)

-If that happens, we would like you to be totally honest with how your feel and express it freely, rather than shutting down, avoiding talking, disappearing, etc. It is normal to encounter difficult situations and blockages during a therapy if it happens, but if you escape from it, cancelling sessions or avoid dealing with it, you cannot face, learn, overcome your own issues and move on in your life.
+If that happens, we would like you to be totally honest with how your feel and express it freely, rather than shutting down, avoiding talking, disappearing, etc. It is normal to encounter difficult situations and blockages during therapy if it happens, but if you escape from it, canceling sessions, or avoid dealing with it, you cannot face, learn, overcome your own issues and move on in your life.
 Your issues will stay with you.
-We don’t tolerate any abusiveness against a therapist, but offer a supportive environment for you to overcome and move on.
+We don’t tolerate any abusiveness against a therapist but offer a supportive environment for you to overcome and move on.

 Session fee: Skype and Face to Face both.

-- * For the Face to Face session – Within 72h of your preferred appointment time, bank transfer confirmation and room booking confirmation cannot be done quickly so, all the payment should be made by Paypal with +4.6% Paypal charge.
-In this case it is 185 pounds for people who use UK debit/credit card.
-For people living overseas and use foreign credit cards, 190 pounds)
+- For the Face to Face session – Within 72h of your preferred appointment time, bank transfer confirmation and room booking confirmation cannot be done quickly so, the payment should be made by Paypal with its charge.

 – please email us with 2-3 preferred time.